 addiction recovery and ocd

-Addiction Recovery and Obsessive-Compulsive Disorder
+Colorado Addiction Recovery and Obsessive-Compulsive Disorder

 Obsessive-compulsive disorder (or “OCD”) is a long-lasting and frequently debilitating anxiety disorder that affects 1 to 2 percent of adults in the U.S. Although the American media often pokes fun at OCD in movies and TV shows, in truth, it’s a challenging mental health condition characterized by symptoms that include obsessions (uncontrolled, recurring thoughts) and compulsions (a drive to behave a certain way).

-symptoms of ocd
+symptoms of OCD

 Individuals who struggle with OCD experience anxiety-provoking, repeated thoughts, such as uncontrolled worry over germs, taboo sexual thoughts, or an unnatural obsession with needing everything in a certain order.
 They deal with these unwelcome thoughts by engaging in compulsive behaviors such as frequent hand washing or house cleaning, repeatedly checking actions such as locking the door, turning kitchen appliances off, or making sure the garage door is down when leaving the house, or even counting compulsively in an attempt to regain a sense of control in certain situations.